Bradley-Buchner/Bradley-Buchner/README.md

 # Bradley Buchner's Portfolio

 ## About Me
 I am an undergraduate student at UNC-Chapel Hill graduating in 2023 studying Statistics and Analytics.
 Since December of 2019, I have held the position of Analyst for UNC Baseball.
 As of August 2021, I have held the position of Director of Analytics for UNC Baseball.
 Since May 2022, I have held the position of Senior Director of Analytics for UNC Baseball.
-In this role, I coordinate a team of analysts in...
+In this role, I lead a team of analysts in...

 1. innovative performance data research
 2. transforming research into data strategy